 But God is all-loving and desires for every single person to have a relationship with Him.
 That is why we were created.
 From the book of Genesis in the beginning of the Bible it describes how God made all things via just saying words, He is that powerful.
 But He desires the opportunity to have a relationship with everyone that He created.
-We who were created in the very same image as God, just like him all want friends and have a desire for positive relations with other people.
-It is how He set it up.
+We who were created in the very same image as God, just like Him, we all want friends and have a desire for positive relationships with other people.
+It is how God designed it.

-The limitation however is fitting within the common understanding of the law of power and position.
+The limitation, however, is fitting within the common understanding of the law of power and position.
 There is only one Maker.
 So the designer who has the ultimate power cannot be over-run by something He made.
 A deeper study tells how some of those He made rebelled and tried to position themselves ahead of God.
 They were cast down to, guess where, here on earth.
 The earth is in a free state with the power of both evil and good present.
 All that is bad is from the power line of evil, all that is good is from the power line of good.
 If you believe that God is only good, then all good things come from Him and vice versa.

 God’s power flows in a constant state, steady, steadfast, filled with love and power.